-With the pandemic, Anand was concerned about not only the risk of exposure but also having to walk around with her computer while scanning for Wi-Fi signals and potentially having to stay in one place for several hours while she collected data.
+With the pandemic, Anand was concerned about not only the risk of exposure but also having to walk around with her computer while scanning for Wi-Fi signals and potentially having to stay in one place for a few hours while she collected data.

 Looking for an innovative solution to the travel barriers, Anand simulated a location change by collecting data at her own home, her friend’s home on the south side of her apartment complex and another home on the north side of the complex.

 “Initially, I just tested my application at two locations,” Anand says.
 “I ran my application for about six to eight hours and analyzed the data.
-When I tested it at three locations, I ran the application for about 10 hours.”
+When I moved on to testing it at three locations, I ran the application for about 10-12 hours.”